codeangler/vpc-endpoints-lab/verify-interface.md

 ![verifyfigure5](./images/us-east-1/verifyfigure5.png)

+Note:  Command displayed above over multiple lines for clarity only.
+Control-C used to terminate command execution rather than wiating for timeout.

 **Why does this NOT work ?**

 You will observe that when executing the nslookup command, the public DNS name for the SQS service returns IP addresses that are from the private IP CIDR within your VPC.